gradlund/knockk-knockk/README.md

 Knockk is a project aimed to create a network for residents of a building complext... **but why**?

 At present, *no* social network exists for apartment building residents, leaving neighbors strangers to one another.
 Knockk is here to solve that.
 > Mark 12:30-31 says, “Love the Lord your God with all your heart and with all your soul and with all your mind and with all your strength.’31 The second is this: ‘Love your neighbor as yourself.’
-There is no commandment greater than these” (New International Version, 1973/2011, Mark 12:30-31).
+There is no commandment greater than these” (New International Version, 1973/2011, Mark 12:30-31). [^1]
+[^1]: New International Version.
+(20011).
+Bible Gateway. https://www.biblegateway.com/versions/New-International-Version-NIV-Bible (Original work published 1973)

 The bible commands us to love your neighbor as yourself, but most people do not know their neighbors.
 With Knockk, residents can get to know who lives around them and connect to form Godly relationships that will benefit God’s kingdom.